sethpthomas91/tic-tac-toe-frontend/README.md

 4 OIS Steps

-Open your camera applicaiton and scan the barcode that is generated once you have run the proir step.
+Open your camera application and scan the barcode that is generated once you have run the proir step.

 <p align="right">(<a href="#top">back to top</a>)</p>